 3) Lacrosse Ball Exercises

-One last exercise you can try is massaging and stretching your forearm flexors.
-Massaging with a is an effective way to target those smaller muscles with precision, which can reduce muscle stiffness and pain.
-You can start rolling the forearm flexors using the video below as a guide.
-Follow up by stretching the forearm flexors freely.
-If you feel increased pain, numbness, or a tingling sensation from rolling or stretching, stop and contact your Airrosti Provider or Primary Care Physician.
+One last exercise you can try is a forearm flexor massage with a lacrosse ball.
+This is an effective way to target those smaller muscles in the forearms with more precision while reducing muscle stiffness and pain.
+You can start rolling your forearm flexors using the video below as a guide.

 We Fix Wrist Pain Fast